Rebeccauan/kind-lm-experiment/README.md

 - **Model Constraint**: Use TinyStories‑1M or TinyGPT(1M‑10M), an extremely compact model designed for resource-constrained environments.
 Its small size reflects the limited cognitive capacity in early childhood language acquisition.
 - **Corpus Constraint**: Evaluate on speech data from visually impaired children (CHILDES Peters/Wilson Corpus), whose language development is shaped by restricted perceptual input.

 Both the model and the population reflect natural constraints: one in learning capacity, the other in sensory modality.
-By comparing TinyBERT with DistilGPT2, we aim to identify which setup better aligns with the goals of KIND-LM: building cognitively plausible, sample-efficient, and developmentally realistic language models.
+By comparing TinyStories‑1M with DistilGPT2, I aim to identify which setup better aligns with the goals of KIND-LM: building cognitively plausible, sample-efficient, and developmentally realistic language models.

 ## Project Goals
 - Explore lightweight and sustainable modeling for child language simulation